JetBrains/teamcity-documentation/topics/managing-users-and-user-groups.md

 <tip>

-To be able to grant roles to users on per\-project basis, enable per\-project permissions on the __Administration | Authentication__ page.
+To be able to grant roles to users on per-project basis, enable per-project permissions on the __Administration | Authentication__ page.
 The __Administration | Roles__ page lists all existing roles detailing their permissions.
 </tip>